Andrefe91/odin-recipes/README.md

 # odin-recipes
-Practice for the curse "The odin Project", specifically for the foundation of HTML
+Practice for the curse "The odin Project", specifically for the foundation of HTML using Markdown language.
+For this, we created three webpages, corresponding to three dishes recipes.
+The webpages have no CSS associated for this practice.